This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, April 25, 2015.)

 Is the memory theory trivial? – If our memories are unreliable, then they can’t be the basis for personal identity; but even if our memories are reliable, that doesn’t say much about personal identity.
 Here’s why.
 If I say: “I am the same person as I was twenty years ago because I remember being the same person,” then I am just presupposing that I am identical with my past self.
 But that doesn’t show that I am identical.

 Conclusion – Philosophers generally agree that soul theory explains nothing, but that bundle theory and some form of psychological continuity best explain personal identity.
-In addition, accepting the kernel theory gives us good reasons to be selfish; whereas the bundle theory may lead to more concern for others.
+In addition, accepting the soul or kernel theory of self gives us good reasons to be selfish; whereas the bundle theory may lead to more concern for others.

 (This entry relies heavily on James and Stuart Rachels’ book: Problems from Philosophy.)